2026: The 10 BIG conversations happening in workplaces

 Exceptional workplace cultures don’t happen by chance – they’re built through intentional, inclusive and inspiring communication.

-That’s why we created THRIVE – our framework for building fairer, healthier and happier workplaces.
+That’s why we created THRIVE – our methodology for building fairer, healthier and happier workplaces.

 It’s based on six interconnected pillars that shape the everyday employee experience – from first contact to long-term belonging: